Improve Student Online Learning and Engagement with Print

 A hybrid approach creates new opportunities for printed materials in the form of printed packets or other learning materials distributed from the student’s school.
 In particular, the younger, short attention span groups struggle with sitting in front of a screen for a prolonged time.
 Creating printed materials to supplement the digital learning environment expands the opportunity to keep students more engaged, give an activity to reinforce the lesson and encourage hands- on activities that don’t stretch the parent’s resources or abilities.

 A combination of print and online assets to address all learning types may be what helps our student populations find greater joy and success!
 Consider distributing materials via mail and / or a pickup option so individuals can see the teachers safely at a distance.
-Adding print to remote learning plans can bridge the gap until classrooms can safely open up again!
+Adding print to remote learning plans can help bridge the gap between in person and online learning.